 Other Synagogue Committees

-AI Singers – Our congregation loves to sing rather than be sung to.
+Adath Israel Singers – Our congregation loves to sing rather than be sung to.
 That was the idea when we formed the Adath Israel Singers many years ago – a congregational singing group rather than a formal choir.
-Visitors to our services often remark what a wonderful “singing” congregation we have.
-It is largely due to the AI Singers who lead from the ranks as it were, providing the harmony and depth to the congregation’s melody.
+Visitors to our services often remark upon what a wonderful “singing” congregation we have.
+This is largely due to the Adath Israel Singers, who lead from the ranks as it were, providing the harmony and depth to the congregation’s melody.

-Over the years we have amassed a very large repertoire ranging from the purely liturgical numbers to Yiddish songs, Holiday and secular Israeli music and even non-Jewish music.
-In fact we will sing anything we can handle.
-Front and center at Purim, Chanukah and other joyous events, we are discretely in the background at other times.
+Over the years, we have amassed a very large repertoire ranging from the purely liturgical numbers to Yiddish songs, Holiday and secular Israeli music and even non-Jewish music.
+In fact, we will sing anything we can handle.
+Front and center at Purim, Chanukah and other joyous events, we are discreetly in the background at other times.

-Come and join us at a Sunday morning rehearsal and then enhance our Shabbat services with your voice and enthusiasm.
-Contact: Joel Kutner at [email protected].
+Come and join us at a rehearsal and then enhance our Shabbat services with your voice and enthusiasm!
+Contact Joel Kutner at [email protected] for more information.

 - is easy to set up;